patricelliG/dust_sweeper/README.md

 ======

 ### Description
-A two player minesweeper clone written in haskell.
+A two player minesweeper clone written in Haskell.
 CLI only!

 ### Dependencies
 None